Learn More

 What Does It Mean To Roll Over to an IRA?

 Rolling over to an IRA means transferring funds from a former employer-sponsored retirement account – such as a 401(k) – to an Individual Retirement Account (IRA).
 This process allows you to consolidate retirement savings from previous employers into a single, more flexible plan.
+There are two types of IRAs to consider:

 2. Roth IRA: Funded with after-tax contributions